fthdgn-gh/website/content/blog/journey-to-linux-from-windows/index.en.md

 ### Various

+#### Windows Applications - Wine

+It's a translation layer for Windows applications that makes it possible to run them within Linux.
+I've already mentioned it on gaming section but it's actually not for gaming.
+It's pretty capable of running them but it's not a silver bullet.
+You might have some problems running some demanding or obscure applications.

 #### Firewall - ufw and gufw

 Manjaro also doesn't include any firewall management software, so it's a must if you want to use your computer safely. ufw is a CLI package and gufw is a GUI interface for that package. gufw is easy to use, just a click of a switch and you are safer.